-Why is UKPHR proposing that passes in the Part A exams will be an optional means of proving all the knowledge requirements, rather than the only acceptable way of proving knowledge?
+5. Why does UKPHR say that passes in the Part A exams will be an optional means of proving all the knowledge requirements, rather than the only acceptable way of proving knowledge?

 The status of Part A exam passes was extensively considered during the lifetime of the task & finish group set up to advise UKPHR on the requirements for its equivalence route.
 The issue was also raised in the formal consultation with a wide range of stakeholders.